Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 In the afternoon, cross the Arno and head to Florence’s Oltrano neighborhood, This may be Florence’s most trendy neighborhood.

-I’ve written a one day walking tour for the Oltrarno.
+I’ve written a one day itinerary for the Oltrarno.
 But there are essentially three must visit attractions in the Oltrarno neighborhood: the Pitti Palace, the Church of Santo Spirito, and the Brancacci Chapel in Church of Santa Maria del Carmine.

 5. Pitti Palace